htotoo/ESP32-Portapack/README.md

 - **Web**
   - Can be Wifi AP or can connect to a Wifi router (or phone share).
-  - Built in web server to remote control the Portapack.
+  - Built in mini web server to remote control the Portapack.
   - Configure ESP from the Wifi AP.
 (If you use AP mode, the STA mode will stop, till you disconnect from AP)
   - Default url in AP mode: http://192.168.4.1/ (in AP mode, you should turn off mobile data, to be able to connect to it).
 Default AP SSID: ESP32PP, Pass: 12345678
   - OTA update the ESP32S3 (from settings / ota)